 The Current Plan also includes a match by our Company.
 The match is equal to 50% of the first 6% of contributions to the plan with a maximum match equivalent to 3% of base salary.
-The match for contributions made starting January 1, 2008 and future years will vest over three years on a cliff basis.
-For example, an employee who contributed to the Current Plan in 2008 received a match in early 2009 that vested on January 1, 2011.
-The Company match, if vested, and earnings thereon, is paid out seven months after separation from service in either a lump sum or over a period of up to ten years, at the employee's election.
-The employee's contributions, and earnings thereon, are paid out upon separation from service or at a predetermined date and may be paid out in a lump sum or over a period of up to ten years.
+The match vests over three years on a cliff basis.
+The Company match, if vested, and earnings thereon are paid out seven months after separation from service in either a lump sum or over a period of up to ten years, at the employee's election.
+The employee's contributions and earnings thereon are paid out upon separation from service or at a predetermined date and may be paid out in a lump sum or over a period of up to ten years.
 The match is subject to forfeiture if the participant leaves the Company and goes to work for a competitor.

 Our Mode Plan is also funded and does not provide for a fixed rate of return.
 Each participating employee selects from a range of investment options.
 We then provide an investment return equal to the return from the selected investment options.
 The investment options which may be selected by the participating employees track commonly available investment vehicles, including mutual funds, bond funds and money market funds.
 Participating employees can contribute up to 100% of their compensation.
-The Mode Plan includes a match by our Company.
-The match is equal to 50% of the first 10% of contributions to the plan with a maximum match equivalent to 5% of compensation.
-The match is fully vested once made.
-The Company match, if vested, and earnings thereon, is paid out seven months after separation from service in either a lump sum or over a period of up to fifteen years, at the employee's election.
-The employee's contributions, and earnings thereon, are paid out upon separation from service or at a predetermined date and may be paid out in a lump sum or over a period of up to fifteen years.
+The Mode Plan included a match by our Company equal to 50% of the first 10% of contributions to the plan with a maximum match equivalent to 5% of compensation.
+The match was fully vested once made.
+The Company match and earnings thereon are paid out seven months after separation from service in either a lump sum or over a period of up to fifteen years, at the employee's election.
+The employee's contributions and earnings thereon are paid out upon separation from service or at a predetermined date and may be paid out in a lump sum or over a period of up to fifteen years.